ahmedsamirio/jekyll-now/_posts/2021-5-21-Recite-1000-Verses.md

 This question wasn't intended as a call for laziness, afterall if you intended to pray with 1000 verses how dare anyone call you lazy, but it's a way to decrease any deterrents or obstacles between intending it and actually achieving it.

+# Illustrating how to pray using either ways

-# How would you pray 2, 4 or 8 Rakaas using the easiest way?
+## How would you pray 2, 4 or 8 Rakaas using the easiest way?

 I've illustrated how you would do that exactly in the next plots